newslynx/automation/README.md

 `ansible` is a very fancy framework for running very ugly shell commands.
 Each of the files located in [`provisioning/`](provisioning/), with the exclusion of `main.yaml`, represents an ansible "role" or a particular dependency that `newslynx` requires.
 These roles are fulfilled by running each of the commands listed in their respective files.
 Some "roles" - like [`newslynx-app`](provisioning/newslynx-app.yaml) and [`newslynx-core`](provisioning/newslynx-core.yaml) - rely on on other "roles".
 These are "included" at the top of each respective file.
 Most roles also require certain configuration variables which are set in [`provisioning/vars/`](provisioning/vars/).
 Some of these roles also require their own configuration files.
 To generate these, we create "templates" which we populate with the configuration variables.
 These files are stored in [`provisioning/templates/`](provisioning/templates).

-When you run `vagrant up`, the following steps are executed:
+When you run the above "init" commands, the following steps are executed:

 1. A virtual machine is provisioned.
 The specs of this machine are included in [`servers.yaml`](servers.yaml).
 2. The ansible ["playbook"](provisioning/main.yaml), or list of all of newslynx's required roles, is executed on the Virtual Machine.